Automatic garage doors reduce the raising and lowering of massive doors to a click of a button to allow you quick entry and exit from the garage.

 Chain Drive Garage Openers

-As the name suggests, chain-driven garage openers use a metal chain to operate the garage doors.
+As the name suggests, chain driven garage openers use chain on door to operate the garage.
 These are the choice model in residential garages because they are cheap and readily available.

 Because of their high tensile strength, you can use chain drive openers on all types of residential garage doors, large and small.

 If you want to know “how do I fix my garage door opener chain”, or if you want to know how long does a chain drive garage door opener last, the best thing to do is to call a professional.

 - Inexpensive and time-tested